section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

  - url: /engineering-education/dockerized-prisma-postgres-api/hero.jpg
    alt: Introduction to Prisma
 ---
-In this tutorial, you will learn more about the Prisma ecosystem to build a simple server that accesses Prisma to read its database schema and run it on a Docker container.
+In this tutorial, we will learn more about the Prisma ecosystem.
+We will build a simple server that accesses Prisma to read its database schema and run it on a Docker container.
 <!--more-->
-At some point, you will need a database for your back-end application, be it with Python, Java, or Node.js.
+At some point, you may need a database for your back-end application, be it with Python, Java, or Node.js.
 For the backend to communicate with the database, you need a way to connect your server to that database.

 When a user sends a request to the write into the database, the server modifies that data and writes it to the database.
 When someone writes a query requesting the data, the server reads it, sends it to the database, and then returns a response with the requested data.
 This is opposed to just reading from one of our static arrays.